suma-project/Suma/INSTALL.md

 * To configure the nightly summary report:

     In the `YOUR_WEB_DIR/suma/analysis/config/config.yaml` file, edit the timezone, displayFormat, recipients, and errorRecipients as needed.
+See http://php.net/manual/en/timezones.php for information on timezone formats.

     Using cron, or some other scheduler, schedule a task to run the `YOUR_WEB_DIR/suma/analysis/reports/nightly/nightlyEmail.php` script as desired.